jkaninda/pg-bkup/docs/how-tos/encrypt-backup.md

 ## Using GPG passphrase

 The image supports encrypting backups using GPG out of the box.
-In case a `GPG_PASSPHRASE` environment variable is set, the backup archive will be encrypted using the given key and saved as a sql.gpg file instead or sql.gz.gpg.
+In case a `GPG_PASSPHRASE` or `GPG_PUBLIC_KEY` environment variable is set, the backup archive will be encrypted using the given key and saved as a sql.gpg file instead or sql.gz.gpg.

 {: .warning }
 To restore an encrypted backup, you need to provide the same GPG passphrase used during backup process.
-Or

 - GPG home directory `/config/gnupg`
 - Cipher algorithm `aes256`

+{: .note }
+The backup encrypted using `GPG passphrase` method can be restored automatically, no need to decrypt it before restoration.

 To decrypt manually, you need to install `gnupg`